side menu

 • Always show.
 The widget is always visible to the users.

 • Show conditionally, Hide on condition.
 Specify a condition for hiding or showing the widget.
 To do that, bind a context variable to this field.
 For example, select Hide on condition and bind it to a Yes/No switch variable.
 The widget will be shown to the user if the user selects No when filling out the form.
 If the user selects Yes, the widget will be hidden.
-Below you will find an example of how this option is used.

 • Show for groups.
 Select user groups that will be able to see the widget.
 Users who are not included in these groups will not see the widget.